 Felicia Zamora’s books include Of Form & Gather, winner of the 2016 Andrés Montoya Poetry Prize (University of Notre Dame 2017), & in Open, Marvel (Parlor Press 2017), and Instrument of Gaps (Slope Editions 2018).
 Her poetry is found in Alaska Quarterly Review, Crazyhorse, Indiana Review, jubilat, North American Review, OmniVerse, Prairie Schooner, The Georgia Review, West Branch, and others.
 She won the 2015 Tomaž Šalamun Prize, authored two chapbooks, was the 2017 Poet Laureate of Fort Collins, CO.
 She is Associate Poetry Editor for the Colorado Review and the Education Programs Coordinator for the Virginia G. Piper Center for Creative Writing.

 If you are eligible for this contest (University of Arizona seniors enrolled in at least 12 hours of coursework at the time of the contest) and would like to enter, visit our Submittable.
-The deadline for submissions is
+The deadline for submissions has passed.

 Submissions should include:

 - A typed manuscript of three poems totaling no more than ten pages.

 - All poems should be included in one document.

 - We only accept DOC, DOCX, PDF, and RTF files.

 - Please format your text in Times New Roman or Arial font, size 12.

 - Name should not appear anywhere on work.

 We are delighted to congratulate our three 2018 Hattie Lockett winners, as selected by judge Felicia Zamora.
 The winners, all undergraduate seniors, are Onna Begay, Isabella Rosales and Jack Hereford.
 Congratulations again to Onna, Isabella, and Jack, and thank you to all who submitted!